Perfect Particle Transmission through Duality Defects

-It is now clear that the impurity site, marked by the red line, originates from the virtual bond of the MPO.
-Although changing the length of the unitary $N_R$ from the left boundary alters the position of the impurity site, the energy spectrum of the full Hamiltonian remains unchanged, up to a doubled degeneracy for all energy levels originating from the boundary term $\mathds 1_{L+1}$.
+The impurity site, marked by the red line, originates from the extra state introduced by $U_{KW}$.
 This invariance allows the topological impurity to move freely from right to left as shown in Fig.~\ref{fig:defect_moving}.
 This movement is similar to drawing a curtain.
-When the wave packet propagates to the right, it acts as if no impurity were present, and passing through the impurity resembles hiding behind the green curtain.
-The topological $X$ string from the interface is just that of the duality MPO, or equivalently the disorder operator.
-The doubled degeneracy implies that no energy will get stuck on the interface when the wavepacket alters its degrees of freedom.
+When the wavepacket propagates to the right, it behaves as if no impurity were present, and passing through the impurity is analogous to hiding behind the green curtain.
+The topological $X$ string from the interface is just that of the duality MPO or, in more traditional language, the disorder operator.
+The insertion of the identity implies that no energy will get stuck on the interface when the wavepacket alters its degrees of freedom.

 From this perspective, we can observe the equivalence between perfect transmission and duality.
-If \textit{any} particle from the left can perfectly pass through the impurity, there must be a duality transformation represented by a specific MPO which leaves the spectrum invariant.
-The impurity degrees of freedom are then identical to the \textit{gauge} degrees of freedom that exist in the virtual space of this symmetry.
-More generally, the perfect transmittance of particles in a particular sector, such as the low-energy sector, indicates a non-trivial duality between $H_L$ and $H_R$.
-From experimental perspective, it is interesting to observe the breaking of the string by measuring the impurity site.
+If \textit{any} wavepacket can pass perfectly through the impurity in both directions, we conjecture that there exists a duality transformation represented by a specific MPO that leaves the spectrum invariant (up to degeneracies).
+The reason is simple: perfect transmission for arbitrary excitations is only possible when the two theories have a one-to-one spectral correspondence.
+In this context, the impurity degrees of freedom ensure that unitarity is preserved and the degeneracies match.
+More generally, the perfect transmission of particles in a particular subsector only signals a partial duality between $H_{\text{L}}$ and $H_{\text{R}}$.
+Note that an accidental coincidence of energy gaps, as observed in resonant tunneling, is not sufficient, since a general wavepacket overlaps with a very large number of eigenstates.
+We expect this conjecture to extend to higher dimensions, as we discuss in the conclusion and outlook.
+From an experimental perspective, it is interesting to observe string breaking by measuring the impurity site.

+As the transformation \eqref{eq:half_unitary} is unitary, the spectra of $H$ and $\tilde{H}\otimes \mathds 1_{L+1}$ must be identical.
+The latter has an obvious doubled degeneracy for all energy levels arising from the spin at $L+1$, and a corresponding $SU(2)$ symmetry.
+The full symmetry of $H$ is therefore $\mathbb Z_2 \times SU(2)$.